NX-AI/tirex/docs/content/how-to/classification/theory.md

    - **Absolute sample statistics:** Restores scale information lost due to normalization.

 6. **Simple classifier prediction** →
-   A classification head (Random Forest or Linear Layer) is trained and then maps the final embedding to class labels.
+   A classification head (Random Forest, Linear Layer or Gradient Boosting) is trained and then maps the final embedding to class labels.

 ---